 Write everything down!
 You’ll thank yourself later.
 Before you pack even one box, create a simple record keeping system.
 Create a computer-printed list of numbers with a space to write the contents.
 Or have a spiral-bound notebook for the job.
 You’ll place a number on EVERY box you pack and list the contents on your list.
 Don’t put the list down unless it’s in a place you’ll call Packing Central.
 This is where you’ll find your labels, marking pens, box tape, and other supplies.
 When describing the box contents, be specific — “A-D files” is better than “files”, and “Tulip dishes” rather than “misc. kitchen”.

 Have plenty of supplies.

 Don’t make me say this twice– you’ll need LOTS of boxes–probably more boxes than you think, and having enough boxes will make your life easier!
 Have about 10 boxes set aside to use for last minute items on moving day, such as bedding, clothing, and cleaning supplies.
 You’ll need strong plastic packing tape to close up the boxes securely.
 Use unprinted newsprint (newspaper can stain your items) or packing paper or bubble wrap to wrap and cushion household good.
 Again, you’ll need lots more supplies than you think, so get extra so the packing can go smoothly.
-Able Packaging can help you with all these needs.

 Utilize PortaRobe boxes.